JakubWierzchowski/NodeReact/README.md

 # NodeReact

-Fullstackowa aplikacja umożliwiająca dodanie kredytów do swojego konta(logowanie użytkowników - passport.js) za pomocą płatności(Stripe), umożliwiających wysłanie maili(Sendgrid) do przyszłych klientów.
+A full-stack application that allows users to add credits to their accounts (user authentication using Passport.js) through payments (Stripe) and enables sending emails (Sendgrid) to potential customers.

-Stack zastosowany w tym projekcie to: Express.js, React, MongoDB, Redux, Passport.js, Sendgrid, Stripe, Axios,
+The technology stack used in this project includes: Express.js, React, MongoDB, Redux, Passport.js, Sendgrid, Stripe, Axios.